Day 1 Fly to Tokyo

-After breakfast, enjoy a full day tour in Takayama including visits to Takayama-Jinya, Matsuri no Mori, and Kamisannomachi Street with some free time here to enjoy lunch (at own expense).
-Continue to the Folk Craft Museum.
-Overnight stay in Takayama.
+After breakfast, enjoy a full day tour of Takayama including visits to Takayama-Jinya, Matsuri no Mori, Kamisannomachi Street and the Folk Craft Museum.

 Day 7 Takayama to Shirakawago to Kanazawa (B)

-Travel to World Heritage listed Shirakawago, famous for the traditional Gasshou-zukuri farmhouses of more than 250 years old.
-Continue to Kanazawa and visit some Samurai houses before visiting Kenrokuen Garden and Kanazawa 21st Century Museum.
-Overnight stay in Kanazawa.
+Travel to the UNESCO World Heritage-listed Shirakawago, famous for the 250 year old, traditional Gasshou-zukuri farmhouses.
+Continue to Kanazawa for an overnight stay.
+Discover authentic Samurai houses before touring the Kenrokuen Garden and Kanazawa 21st Century Museum.

 Day 8 Kanazawa to Kyoto (B)

 Morning departure from Kanazawa for Kyoto, Japan’s ancient capital.
-The first stop will be at the Kiyomizu-dera Temple.
-This will be followed by a visit to Gion, Kyoto’s most famous Geisha district and a popular nightspot where tourists can experience the authentic local life.
-At the end of the day, you will check into your hotel.
+The first stop will be the stunning Kiyomizu-dera Temple, built in the hills east of Kyoto 780 years ago, to marvel at the wonderful views of the city.
+This will be followed by a trip to Gion, Kyoto’s renowned Geisha district and popular nightspot, where visitors can experience authentic local life.
+At the end of the day, check into your hotel.

 Day 9 Kyoto and Nara Day tour (B)

-After breakfast you will leave the hotel for a sightseeing tour of Kyoto and Nara.
-Visit Todai-ji Temple, the Daibutsuden (Great Buddha Hall), which is one of the world’s largest wooden buildings and one of the best known temples in Japan.
-It enshrines a gigantic bronze statue of Buddha.
-Next you will visit Nara Deer park where the deer roam freely.
-Visitors may feed or pet them (special food is sold in the park grounds).
-Back to Kyoto in the afternoon and enjoy your free time walking around this ancient capital city.
-Returning to Kyoto, visit the celebrated Kinkaku-ji Temple (Golden Pavilion).
-Afterwards enjoy the Kimono show at Nishijin Textile Centre.
+After breakfast leave the hotel for a sightseeing tour of Kyoto and Nara.
+Visit the Daibutsuden (Great Buddha Hall) at the Todai-ji Temple, one of the world’s largest wooden buildings and one of the best known temples in Japan, enshrining a gigantic bronze statue of Buddha.
+Next you will visit Nara Deer Park where the deer roam freely, and you can feed or pet them (special food is sold in the park grounds).
+Return to Kyoto in the afternoon for the celebrated Kinkaku-ji Temple (Golden Pavilion), followed by a Kimono show at the Nishijin Textile Centre.
 Return to the hotel.